 Incentives help employees feel appreciated for their efforts and boost office morale.
 Almost every company has its top workers–these employees most likely earn the most recognition.
 While it makes sense for them to get more praise, holding a few employees above the rest only divides the workplace.
 Other people’s success can make workers jealous, especially if they’re not friendly with them.

 The solution is to set up group goals and rewards.
 Instead of just rewarding the top performers, reward good overall performance.
 Instead of making workers compete for employee of the month, establish measurable company goals.
 That’ll make employees hold each other accountable and instill a sense of teamwork within the workplace, strengthening their bond.

 If your workplace has biased policies or practices, certain groups of employees may feel alienated.
 Isolating employees based on their differences is a surefire way to shatter trust in the office.

 Luckily, inclusivity starts with HR.
 Review your company’s policies and make sure they don’t single anyone out.
-Work with Payroll to weed out any pay discrepancies.
-Survey employees on their workplace satisfaction.
+Work with payroll to weed out any pay discrepancies and survey employees on their workplace satisfaction.
 Addressing these possible sources of negative employee experiences will resolve any skepticism about your company and its people.

 Build trust and thrive